zmmbreeze/octocard/README.md

   // You can change the order or remove module if you don't want.
   // modules: 'base,details,stats,repos,orgs,eventsStatis',

+  // [optional][string]specify the theme name to be used
+  // 'default' as default
+  // theme: "azzura",

   // [optional][number] Number of repos to be shown.
   // `3` as default
   // reposNum: 4,